wangziqi2013/wangziqi2013.github.io/_posts/2020-07-23-thesaurus.markdown

 hashing function is content-aware, meaning that it has the property that if two cache lines are similar to each other, then there is a higher chance that their fingerprint hashes will be identical.
 On the other hand, if two lines differ from each other by a large amount, then there is only slim chance that their hashes would coincide.

+Thesaurus computes the fingerprinting hash as follows.
+The cache line content is treated as a 64-element column vector.
+Given a fingerprint length of K, the transformation matrix is defined as a K * 64 matrix with elements randomly selected from {-1, 0, 1} with zero having probablity of 2/3 and the other two having a probablity of 1/6.
+The paper